Jin-fswd/COMM_mkdocs/docs/Extension.md

 ## Using Live Server Extension

 1. Start by creating an HTML file.
 Type an exclamation mark (!) and press Tab (Tab ↹) to automatically generate basic HTML code in your file.
-Then, write "Hello World" under the _&lt;body&gt;_ tag.
+Then, write "Hello World" under the `<body>` tag.

    ```html
    <!DOCTYPE html>